schmoelder/diss/doc/index.md

 A complementary series of synthetic case studies then demonstrates the framework's optimization capabilities across operating modes of increasing complexity: batch-elution, closed-loop and steady-state recycling, flip-flop chromatography, and serial column configurations.
 Simulation results are validated against analytical equilibrium theory solutions, and multi-objective optimization reveals non-intuitive operating strategies including stacked injections, intermediate waste fractions, and peak interlocking under overloaded conditions.
 A notable finding is that batch elution emerges as the productivity-optimal limiting case of more complex recycling configurations, a result that arises naturally from the optimization formulation and points to the framework's potential for superstructure optimization, where the operating mode itself is a design variable.

+Through these developments CADET-Process establishes itself as a comprehensive open-source framework for chromatographic process design and optimization, freely available to the scientific community and enabling advances in both academic research and industrial applications.

 {raw-latex}`\clearpage`